 Drinking alcohol can potentially lower blood sugar levels, so it is important for patients to talk to a doctor about how much alcohol, if any, is safe to drink while taking metformin.

-According to the NIH, common side effects of metformin include:
+According to the NIH, other common side effects of metformin include:

 - unpleasant metallic taste